nehanandini3/pwn.college_neha/Pondering-PATH.md

 ## Solution:

-- This challenge requires to find the directory in which the win command is situated by using ` which win`
+- This challenge requires to find the directory in which the win command is situated by using ` which win`.
-- The found directory will be the same directory as the flag
+- The found directory will be the same directory as the flag.
-- Use `cat /challenge/paths/159/flag` to get the flag, where `/challenge/paths/159/` is the directory found previously
+- Use `cat /challenge/paths/159/flag` to get the flag, where `/challenge/paths/159/` is the directory found previously.

 ## Flag: